mwarning/KadNode/README.md

 KadNode provides two authentication schemes.
 One works via TLS.
 The other one uses raw secret/public keys and is hence called bob, because ... it is simple.

-# Via TLS
+### Via TLS

-Typically you have two KadNode instance.
+Typically there are two KadNode instances involved.

-One announcing a hostname, e.g. mynode.p2p.
+One node announcing a hostname, e.g. mynode.p2p.
+The other one looking for the announcing IP address.

 ```
 kadnode --tls-server-cert mynode.crt,mynode.key
 ```

-mynode.crt needs to have the command name field set to 'mynode.p2p'.
+mynode.crt needs to have the common name field set to 'mynode.p2p'.
 This files are used to announce mynode.p2p on the network and to prove ownership.

-As alternative, ownerhip can be proven by and https server running on the same host.
+As alternative, ownerhip can be proven by a https server running on the same host.
 In this case, kadnode only needs to announce the hostname:

 ```
 kadnode --announce mynode.p2p
 ```

-The other node doing the lookup for mynode.p2p need have access to the root certifiacte used to sign mynode.crt.
+The other node doing the lookup for mynode.p2p needs to have access to the root certificate that has been used to sign mynode.crt.
 These can be a common web browsers certificate authorities.

 ```
 kadnode --tls-client-cert /usr/share/ca-certificates/mozilla
 ```

-Of course you can create your certificate authority.
+Of course you can create your own certificate authority.

-# Via BOB
+### Via BOB

-Create a elliptic curve (secp256r1) secret key in a file:
+First create an elliptic curve secret key file:

 ```
 kadnode --bob-create-key mysecretkey.pem
-Generating secp256r1 key...
+Generating secp256r1 key pair...
 Public key: c492192ac20144ed2a43d57e7239f5ef5f6bb418a51600980e55ff565cc916a4
 Wrote secret key to mysecretkey.pem
 ```

-Now load the secret key on kadnode startup:
+Now load the secret key on KadNode startup:
 ```
 kadnode --bob-load-key mysecretkey.pem
 ```

-Other nodes can now resolve c492192ac20144ed2a43d57e7239f5ef5f6bb418a51600980e55ff565cc916a4.p2p without the need to share a secret key beforehand.
+Other nodes can now resolve c492192ac20144ed2a43d57e7239f5ef5f6bb418a51600980e55ff565cc916a4.p2p to the ipaddress of the announcing host without the need to share a secret key beforehand.

 ## OPTIONS

   * `--announce` *name[:port]*
-    Announce a hostname.
-A domain as hostname is expected to authenticate by on port 443 (e.g. a webserver using HTTPS).
+    Announce a domain.
+The domain is expected to authenticate on port 443 via TLS (e.g. HTTPS).
     This option may occur multiple times.

   * `--peerfile` *file*
     Import peers for bootstrapping and write good peers
     to this file every 24 hours and on shutdown.

   * `--user` *name*
     Change the UUID after start.